1937 tour of Germany by the Duke and Duchess of Windsor: 11–23 October 1937

 Historian Andrew Roberts suggests that the German government believed that Edward had been forced to abdicate as a result of his pro-German views, which encouraged them to "lay out the red carpet" for him.
 (Note: Hitler had been encouraged in that belief by von Ribbentrop, Tim Bouverie determines, who told him that the abdication "constituted a plot by the British Government to rid itself of a pro-German monarch".)
 On 10 October, the Duke's cousin, the Duke of Saxe-Coburg and Gotha, wrote to him, "dear David!
-(Note: Windsor's full birth name was Edward Albert Christian George Andrew Patrick David, and he was commonly addressed by the last of his names by his family circle.)
+(Note: The Duke's full birth name was Edward Albert Christian George Andrew Patrick David, and he was commonly addressed by the last of his names by his family circle.)
 I hear that you are coming to Germany ...
 I naturally would be delighted if you could take this opportunity to see me; perhaps I could introduce you to a couple of interesting personalities whom you otherwise wouldn't meet".
 Hitler and Ribbentrop planned that although the tour was a private rather than state visit, the Windsors, particularly the Duchess, would effectively undertake a royal progress.
 That was first demonstrated on their arrival, early Monday morning, at Berlin's Friedrichstraße station on 11 October.
 Scholar Susanna de Vries describes how the Duchess "covered in jewels ... did her best to look suitably royal", dressed in royal blue.
 They were greeted by Ley, who kissed her hand and called her "Your Highness".
-(Note: The letters patent, published in the London Gazette just before the couples' marriage, and known as the Depriving Act of 1937, explicitly stated that the title of Royal Highness, which conveyed precedence, could be used by the Duke but not the Duchess.)
+(Note: The letters patent, published in The London Gazette just before the couples' marriage, and known as the Depriving Act of 1937, explicitly stated that the title of Royal Highness, which conveyed precedence, could be used by the Duke but not the Duchess.)
 With Ley was a welcoming delegation including Ribbentrop and the deputy to the Gauleiter of Berlin, Artur Görlitzer.
-Also waiting was the British Embassy's Third Secretary to present a letter informing the Duke that the Embassy would not be available to assist him or his wife formally in the course of their visit.
+Also waiting was the British Embassy's Third Secretary, George Ogilvie-Forbes, to present a letter informing the Duke that the Embassy would not be available to assist him or his wife formally in the course of their visit.
 Ogilvie-Forbes later visited the Duke in his hotel to pay the personal respects that he had been unable to pay him in public.
 (Note: British diplomatic missions in Germany and the United States were "forbidden to put him up in the house, or to give him a dinner, though they may give him a bite of luncheon, or to present him officially to anyone, or to accept invitations from him, except for a bite of luncheon".)